MS Dhoni to Bhuvneshwar Kumar during 100-run stand: ‘Bat like you do in Tests’

 “MS said play as you want to play.
 So at one particular stage I felt that I could play some attacking but risk free shots on which I had full confidence.
 So it’s not like that he gave me any responsibility or asked me to play any big shots.

 It’s just that the stage was such that I had confidence on myself that if I get such a ball I can hit it,” he added.
-Kumar scored his maiden half-century in ODIs, a first for an Indian batsman at no.9 after Praveen Kumar achieved the feat against Australia in 2009.
-He credited assistant coach Sanjay Bangar for this good run.
+This was Bhuvneshwar’s first half-century in ODIs, and with this he became the first Indian batsman at number nine to score a fifty after Praveen Kumar.

 Whenever I go into the nets Bangar helps me to counter those things, like I have to go through the last session of a Test.
 So it was same kind of situation and that was a bit familiar for me,” he signed off.